What does Cole mean?

 Surname derived from a medieval given name.
 Also used as a short form of Nicholas and names beginning with Cole-.
 As a given name, it is linked with the songwriter-composer Cole Porter (20th century).
 Outlaw Cole Younger.

-Cole▲ has 22 more different forms via Nicholas: Claas, Claes, Claus, Colas, Colet, Colin▲, Collin▲, Klaes, Nic, Nichole, Nick▼, Nicol, Nicola, Nicolet, Nicoli, Nicoll, Nicolo, Niels, Nik, Niki, Nilos and Nils.Kreatif forms: Conle. [more]
+Cole▲ has 22 more different relations via Nicholas: Claas, Claes, Claus, Colas, Colet, Colin▲, Collin▲, Klaes, Nic, Nichole, Nick▼, Nicol, Nicola, Nicolet, Nicoli, Nicoll, Nicolo, Niels, Nik, Niki, Nilos and Nils.Kreatif forms: Conle. [more]

 How popular is Cole?